ueberauth/guardian/README.md

 {:ok, claims} = MyApp.Guardian.decode_and_verify(token, %{}, secret: {SomeMod, :some_func, ["some", "args"]})
 ```

+If you need dynamic verification for JWT tokens, please see the documentation for `Guardian.Token.Jwt` and `Guardian.Token.Jwt.SecretFetcher`

 ## Configuration

 The following configuration is available to all implementation modules.